 ABOUT CV PRESS SHOP ︎

-Called an "interdisciplinary gospel immortalist" by Kembra Pfahler of the Voluptuous Horror of Karen Black, Tyler Matthew Oyer is an artist, writer, organizer, musician and educator based between Los Angeles and Berlin.
+Called an "interdisciplinary gospel immortalist" by Kembra Pfahler of the Voluptuous Horror of Karen Black, Tyler Matthew Oyer is an artist, writer, organizer, musician and educator based between Los Angeles and Europe.
 Their work reconsiders the past as something not gone, but as material and ideas that live in and through us, shaping how we see ourselves and our world.

-Tyler’s work has been presented at MoMA PS1, REDCAT, The Getty Museum, dOCUMENTA (13), Hammer Museum, MOCA Los Angeles, The Broad Museum, Kunsthal Charlottenborg, Kunstnernes Hus Oslo, Munch Museum, Volskbühne Berlin, Art Basel Miami Beach, Bergen Kunstall, Rogaland Kunstsenter, Shedhalle Zürich, The Royal Vauxhall Tavern, High Desert Test Sites, Highways Performance Space, Human Resources Los Angeles, Silencio Paris, Ekebergparken Oslo, Lukiškiu Kalėjimas Vilnius, and the Orange County Museum of Art.
+Tyler’s work has been presented at MoMA PS1, REDCAT, The Getty Museum, dOCUMENTA (13), Hammer Museum, MOCA Los Angeles, The Broad Museum, Kunsthal Charlottenborg, Kunstnernes Hus Oslo, Munch Museum, Volskbühne Berlin, Ceremonia Mexico City, Art Basel Miami Beach, Bergen Kunstall, Rogaland Kunstsenter, Shedhalle Zürich, The Royal Vauxhall Tavern, High Desert Test Sites, Highways Performance Space, Human Resources Los Angeles, Silencio Paris, Ekebergparken Oslo, Lukiškiu Kalėjimas Vilnius, and the Orange County Museum of Art.

-In addition to their work as a visual and performing artist, they have released original music albums: RELEASE DELUXE (2017), NO TEMPLE (2020), RETEMPLE (2020), TENDERNESS (2022), and BERLIN ALIEN (2023).
+In addition to their work as a visual and performing artist, they have released original music albums: RELEASE DELUXE (2017), NO TEMPLE (2020), RETEMPLE (2020), TENDERNESS (2022), BERLIN ALIEN (2023), and BERLIN ALIEN: DEEP SPACE DEEP THROAT (2023).

 Their feature film adaptation of Charles Ludlam's Conquest of the Universe or When Queens Collide premiered in 2017 and is the first moving-image adaptation of Ludlam’s work.